jnalanko/VOMM/README.md

 Computing the score of a query
 ---------

 Program `score_string_optimized` scores a string given a model that had been previously built with `build_model_optimized`.
-It writes the log-probabilities to `stdout`, one line per query string.
-Writes a log to `stderr` while it's running.
+It writes log-probabilities to `stdout`, one line per query, and it writes to `stderr` a progress report while it's running.

 Example: